 Grants between $1,000 and $10,000 are available to fund local projects that prepare for natural disasters, support long-term recovery and build resilience against future disasters.
 Applications close 31 July, 2021.
 The funding is listed on the Funding Centre here.

 Find help on the ACNC website

 The ACNC website has some information for not-for-profit organisations and charities about how to deal with staff working remotely and your organisation’s ability to fundraise.
-So far, there is no information about how affected organisations can continue operations.

 Reduced reporting requirements for charities in Victoria